Jorn Utzon was 38 and inexperienced in project management when he stumbled into the bearpit of politics in NSW Australia. He didn’t escape unscathed.

 Neither Hughes nor Askin had any interest in the Opera House as such.
-They didn't understand it, they simply used it for immediate political gain with no concept of any wider importance.
+They didn’t understand it, they simply used it for their immediate personal political gain with no concept of any wider importance.

 Jorn Utzon was ill-equipped to fight them.
 He became increasingly withdrawn from his collaborators in the project and was reluctant to ask for help or accept advice.
 On top of that, he continued to take on other international design work even as things in Australia were slipping from his grasp.